POETSII/tinsel/README.md

 project](https://poets-project.org/about) (Partial Ordered Event Triggered Systems).
 Further background can be found in our [publications](#i-publications).
-If you're a POETS partner, you can access machines running Tinsel in the [POETS cloud](https://github.com/POETSII/poets-cloud).
+If you're a POETS partner, you can access Tinsel machines in the [POETS cloud](https://github.com/POETSII/poets-cloud).

 ## Release Log